3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 ### Landing Zone

+As we mentioned in previous article, measurements are done by Landing Zone and Linux kernel as well.
+LZ extends only **PCR17**, kernel extends only **PCR18**.
+It's important to distinguish those two values.
+If kernel doesn't make measurements, there should be only `00000...` in PCR18.
+In requirements verification procedures (presented later), you can notice, that regardless of using TPM2.0 or TPM1.2 module, PCR17 and PCR18 are both filled with non-zero values.
+It proves that both LZ and kernel takes measurements.

-Actually, there are few aspects which can be verified in LZ.
+There are few aspects which can be verified in LZ.
 We will focus on those two:
 - check if LZ utilizes SHA256 algorithm when using TPM2.0 module
+- check if LZ utilizes SHA1 algorithm when using TPM1.2 module
 - check if LZ debug option can be enabled

 ##### check if LZ utilizes SHA256 algorithm when using TPM2.0 module